ASNeG/OpcUaWebServer/README.rst

 Installing
 --------------------------------------------------------

-Before install OpcUaWebServer you must install `ASNeG OpcUaStack`.
+Before install OpcUaWebServer you must install `ASNeG OPC UA Stack`.
 See this tutorial for more information.

 Then type the following command: